-- 1. Council's RADF Liaison Officer can assist with project development and completion of the application form.
-It is mandatory for applicants to liaise with Council's RADF Liaison Officer regarding their project prior to submission. - 2.
-Council's grant programmes are based online via SmartyGrants.
-The application form can be previewed prior to commencement of the application, and a pdf file can be printed from the final (review) page once an application has been commenced.
-The online form is the only method for submitting an application.
-If an applicant does not have access to a computer, Council libraries can provide access to a computer and the internet and some initial guidance to enable access to the application form.
-Alternatively, please contact Council's RADF Liaison Officer for further support. - 3.
-Once an application has been started, a number of people within your organisation/project team can work on the application using the same login and password (only one person can be logged in at a time).
-Council's RADF Liaison Officer is available to provide advice and assistance regarding the application form.
-Contact information is contained within the application form. - 4.
+- 1. RADF Eligibility Checklist.
+Complete this online form available at www.ourfrasercoast.com.au/radf to ensure you are eligible to apply. - 2.
+Contact Council's RADF Liaison Officer.
+They can assist with project development and general information about the application process. - 3.
+Plan your project.
+Check the timing of your project with the assessment dates.
+Define your project scope and ensure you gather all your initial application support materials and prepare your project budget. - 4.
+Login to SmartyGrants.
+Council's grant programs are based online via SmartyGrants.
+Applicants will require a SmartyGrants account to view the application form and submit their application.
+If an applicant does not have online access, Council libraries can provide access to a computer and the internet and some initial guidance to enable access to the application form.
+Alternatively, please contact Council's RADF Liaison Officer for further support.
+Once an application has been started, you can save and return anytime before the form's closing date. - 5.
+Submit your application.
 When an application is submitted, the applicant will receive an email confirmation of lodgement and a copy of the submitted application for the organisation's records.
-If this notification is not received please contact Councils' RADF Liaison Officer.
+If this notification is not received please contact Council's RADF Liaison Officer.